nuckle/reddit-mobile-chat-fix/README.md

 # Reddit Mobile Chat Fix

+> Reddit has suddenly updated fixed the chat for mobile browser.
+So, you no longer need the extension 😁

 Just a glorified version of
 [my user script](https://gist.github.com/nuckle/92100273f64a8d18d0010082fff0b587)
 to make reddit chats usable in browser.